QTAC Information Sheet

 Certificate IV in Adult Tertiary Preparation

 39260QLD Certificate IV in Adult Tertiary Preparation is designed to provide access to tertiary institutions for adult learners, independent of the senior secondary school system.
 The longer-term objective is to provide graduates with the knowledge and skills needed for successful tertiary study.
 On successful completion of this course, learners will have the skills and knowledge to perform in a tertiary situation.
-Persons entering this course must be at least 18 years of age or must turn 18 during the first year of the course.
-Admission of applicants under this age only occurs in exceptional circumstances and at the discretion of the Institute Director (or delegate) or Chief Executive Officer of the Registered Training Organisation.
+Students entering this course must be at least 18 years of age or must turn 18 during the first year of the course.
+Admission of applicants under this age only occurs in exceptional circumstances and at the discretion of the Institute Director (or delegate) or CEO of the Registered Training Organisation.

 The University of Queensland (UQ)